Biological ornament: Examples

 Ornamentation is a common biological trait seen in birds.
-The male quetzal has elaborate ornamentation to aid in mating.
-Male quetzals have iridescent green wing coverts, back, chest and head, and a red belly.
+The male quetzals has elaborate ornamentation to aid in mating.
+Male resplendent quetzal (Pharomachrus mocinno) have iridescent green wing coverts, back, chest and head, and a red belly.
 During mating season, male quetzals grow twin tail feathers that form an amazing train up to three feet long (one meter) with vibrant colors.
-Most female quetzals have no ornamentation and are drab.
+Conversely, female quetzals have no ornamentation and are drably colored.
 Coloration and tail feather length in quetzals help determine mate choice because the females choose the more elaborately ornamented males.

-Other birds that exhibit ornamentation include sage grouses and widowbirds.
-Sage grouse birds gather in a lek, or a special display area, and strut and display their plumage to attract a mate.
-Whereas, the extraordinary tail feathers of the male long-tailed widowbird are displayed to choosy females while the male flies above his grassland territory.
+Other birds that exhibit ornamentation include sage grouses (Centrocercus sp.) and widowbirds (Euplectes sp.).
+Sage grouse gather in a lek, or a special display area, and strut and display their plumage to attract a mate.
+The extraordinary tail feathers of the male long-tailed widowbird (Euplectes progne) are displayed to choosy females while the male flies above his grassland territory.

 Biological ornamentation is also seen in the common roach fish, Rutilus rutilus.
-Male roach develop sexual ornaments (breeding tubercles) during the breeding season.
+Male roach fish develop sexual ornaments (breeding tubercles) during the breeding season.
 Roach display lek-like spawning behavior, whereby females choose between males, usually choosing the more elaborately ornamented ones.

 Alternate functions

 Lures

 There are many instances in which decorations may appear ornamental but actually serve other functions.
 For example, some species of spiders decorate their webs with shimmering ornaments in order to lure prey.
-Orb-weaver spiders use elaborate, ultraviolet coloured web ornaments to attract bees that specialize in taking nectar from similarly coloured flowers.
+Orb-weaver spiders (Araneidae) use elaborate, ultraviolet colored web ornaments to attract bees that specialize in taking nectar from similarly colored flowers.
 In turn, the spider captures the bee in its nest and reaps the food benefits.
 In this case, what may seem as an ornament to attract mates is actually used as a lure to trap food.